w2g/w2g/README.md

 The World Wide Graph: A simple, collaborative, semantic graph database for the entire web to share.

+This is the source for https://graph.global/v1/ (the API backend).
+For the front-end user interface, see https://github.com/w2g/graph.global.

 * [Introduction](#introduction)
     * [Inspiration](#inspiration)
     * [Limitations of the Web](#limitations-of-the-web)